 Variations

-- Skip the different coloured layers and instead mix in different coloured sprinkles into each layer's mixture.
+- To add a fun and colourful touch to each layer, skip the food colouring and instead mix different coloured sprinkles into each layer's mixture.

 Storage

 The cake will keep well in an airtight container for up to a month.
-Yes, it lasts for what feels like forever and stays crispy too.
-It's ideal to make ahead a few days before your event.
+Yes, it lasts for what feels like forever and stays crispy too!
+It's ideal to make ahead.

 FAQ